 The situation is even tougher when a customer has Direct IP printing in place and then attempts to add pull printing capability.
 In this case, it will be difficult to convince a customer to once again rebuild their server infrastructure, regardless of the TCO and security benefits.
 So how can one avoid high costs, IT burden, and unnecessary servers for pull printing?

 LRS is continually developing and enhancing its products to meet the needs of our demanding customers.
 Recently, we introduced the “Direct Secure Release” function in our MFPsecure pull printing product.
 Just the thing for a decentralized company with a centralized IT department.

 This solution requires only a single authentication server (administered by the central IT department).
 The personal print queue for each employee resides on that user’s laptop, PC, or other terminal.
 The authentication process requires only a small amount of metadata to be sent over the network, thus eliminating the need for a formal server infrastructure to support remote locations.
 The impact on network bandwidth is kept to a minimum, as little data flows over the network.

-Pull printing (aka secure release or Followme) capabilities should be of interest for any organization, since remote sites and limited bandwidth no longer represent an obstacle.
-The LRS solution can manage thousands of Followme print devices, and there are no limits to the amount of scalability.
+Pull printing (aka secure release) capabilities should be of interest for any organization, since remote sites and limited bandwidth no longer represent an obstacle.
+The LRS solution can manage thousands of pull print devices, and there are no limits to the amount of scalability.
 Here’s the best part: in the projects I’ve seen to date, the LRS MFPsecure solution ends up being around half the price of the competition.

 Less administrator effort, reduced capital and operational costs, all at a lower price?
 Yes, yes, and yes.
 Direct Secure Release technology brings a lot of advantages to the world of pull printing.